 The whole trajectory of the film and the space shuttle program is punctuated by these two key events, Challenger in 1986 and Columbia in 2003.
 We spent a lot of time thinking about how to deal with these not mawkishly.
 The first cut we did was up to Challenger.
 For the second cut we went from return to flight to Columbia.
 What worked best was having Reagan and his incredible post-Challenger Oval Office speech.
 Then the second return to flight to STS-135 [the final flight] on is on a downward trajectory.

 We had around 100 hours of footage, and there are around 240 cuts in the film.
 Every mission in order is labeled from STS-1 to STS-135.
-What isn’t labeled isn’t necessary in sequential order.
+What isn’t labeled isn’t necessarily in sequential order.
 Otherwise it would have been a much less artful film.

 You must have put in the final shuttle landing at the last moment.

 That was quite panicky, to be honest.
 We had the film fully cut except for the last three seconds.
 The Nature office was pretty excitable as Atlantis started coming back into the atmosphere.
 We had three computers set up recording NASA’s live stream, and another computer recording the audio from Capcom.
 We finished editing about an hour and a half after wheel stop, and then it’s all just technical guff, which took absolutely ages.